 - Desert Phenomenology / Experiential Archaeology: This is an archaeological approach that seeks to understand how people live in the deserts, their life experiences, and how they perceive their local environment(s).
 It includes their sensory experiences of day-to-day living

 - Deserts landscape archaeology and human geography: Particularly of the routes crossing deserts and the links between cultures within them, at the borders of deserts, and further afield.
-The study of routes can include migrations of people, when and how they move, the logistics of movements and regular pathways such as the Silk Road
+The study of routes can include migrations of people, when and how they move, the logistics of movements, and regular pathways, such as the Silk Road

 Water engineering and mechanics are also of interest to archaeologists of desert areas.
 It's an interesting area of study that shows both human ingenuity and human potential for self-destruction.
 The irrigation of Mesopotamia during the first civilizations is one of the most remarkable feats of both.
 In the first instance, filtering water from the Euphrates and the Tigris rivers to the desert interior allowed for the building of enormous cities.
-The region, despite having lush valleys around and between the rivers, had much lower precipitation than Egypt which relied on annual Nile flooding (18).
-Yet the irrigation that allowed for the civilization to develop was also its downfall as over-irrigation led to consistent crop failure as water evaporated, leaving behind salts that would eventually saturate the land (19).
+The region, despite having lush valleys around and between the rivers, had much lower precipitation than Egypt which relied on annual Nile flooding.
+Yet the irrigation that allowed for the civilization to develop was also its downfall as over-irrigation led to consistent crop failure as water evaporated, leaving behind salts that would eventually saturate the land.

 Desert Ecology and Biodiversity

-- Camels survive well in deserts because of their high water retention and survive quite happily in temperatures up to 48C / 120F.
+- Camels survive well in deserts because of their high water retention and survive quite happily in temperatures up to 48°C / 120°F.

 These are two rare examples of both warm-blooded and larger animals that live in hot desert environments.

 Animals in cold deserts are warm-blooded and larger than their hot desert counterparts.
-Typical examples include types of deer and antelope present in most cold deserts, sheep and goats likewise, and in South America llamas and alpacas.
+Typical examples include types of deer and antelope present in most cold deserts, sheep and goats, likewise, and in South America, llamas and alpacas.
 As far as carnivores are concerned, this is the realm of the wolf, the snow leopard, and jackals, depending on where in the world the desert is located.
-Small mammals are much more abundant and cold blooded reptiles are less abundant.
-In fact, scorpions appear in just one cold desert - the Iranian Desert.
+Small mammals are much more abundant, and cold-blooded reptiles are less abundant.
+In fact, scorpions appear in just one cold desert-the Iranian Desert.

 Deserts as Climate Indicators

-Both The Sahara and The Namib are extremely hot deserts and in recent years have experienced some of the hottest temperatures to date.
+Both the Sahara and the Namib are extremely hot deserts and, in recent years, have experienced some of the hottest temperatures to date.
 Pakistan and Iran have also experienced record dry spells and high temperatures in the last decade.
-Even semi-arid desert climates are experiencing an increase in hot and dry spells, becoming more parched and experiencing wildfires in areas where scrub, brush and tree cover is more abundant.
-California, for example, has always experienced summer wildfires but the season for the fires is getting longer with the increased drought the state is experiencing.
-Continued drought, lowering precipitation and a dropping of the water table means plants cannot grow as abundantly.
+Even semi-arid desert climates are experiencing an increase in hot and dry spells, becoming more parched and experiencing wildfires in areas where scrub, brush, and tree cover is more abundant.
+California, for example, has always experienced summer wildfires, but the season for the fires is getting longer with the increased drought the state is experiencing.
+Continued drought, lowering precipitation, and a dropping of the water table mean plants cannot grow as abundantly.
 This creates a high risk of expanding desertification.
-The risks are highest in the 50�S-50�N range which is the latitudes within which the hottest and driest desert climates presently are (26).
+The risks are highest in the 50°S-50°N range, which is the latitudes within which the hottest and driest desert climates presently are.
 Evidence demonstrates that the deserts of the Arabian Peninsula alone show increased water vapor feedback, much higher sensitivity, and increased sensitivity in deserts to greenhouse gas emissions.
-Simply, deserts become hotter and drier during a warming climate with wider implications for the warming climate.
+Simply, deserts become hotter and drier during a warming climate, with wider implications for the warming climate.
 That makes this type of biome one of the most useful types for understanding and tracking climate change now and for the future.

 Desert Resources